sjtuyinjie/Ground-Challenge/README.md

 ## Notice:
-### 1. All the rosbag files have been released now, while the GT, calibration files and robot size parameters will be made public upon paper acceptance.
-All the experiment results in the paper can be reproduced.
+### 1. All the rosbag files have been released now, and the psudo-GT and calibration files in
-### 2. To get the calibration and GT files in advance, you can contact us at 1195391308@qq.com.
-If our work is helpful for your research, please follow us and give a star

  A preprint version of the paper in [Arxiv]([https://arxiv.org/abs/2112.13659](https://arxiv.org/abs/2307.03890)) .If you use M2DGR in an academic work, please cite: